dhis2/training-docs/content/android/lg_vizconfig.md

 1. Configure the flag and colour for a DHIS2 instance
 2. Demonstrate how to apply colours and icons to data sets and programs
 3. Demonstrate how to configure metadata to read QR codes
-4. Demonstrate how to configure option sets to display using different rendering types
-5. Demonstrate how to configure images
+4. Demonstrate how to configure images

 ## Exercise 1